cljdoc/cljdoc/README.md

   - Grimoire data contains source so perhaps source URI becomes less important
   - still would be nice to jump to the entire source file
 - [x] give grimoire and related tools a go
-- [ ] Build Codox style index page based on grimoire info
+- [x] Build Codox style index page based on grimoire info
+  - :bulb: Generating pages straight from grimoire info results in pretty tight coupling
+  - :bulb: We should probably generate an intermediate format and cache it in Transit
+  - :bulb: This cache could be used to generate static and SPA pages alike
 - [ ] think about how different platforms can be combined in API docs
 - [ ] build static site generator or SPA that runs on top of grimoire data